-Itel Picks New Brand Slogan, ‘Enjoy Better Life’, Unveils S16 Series
+itel picks new brand slogan, ‘Enjoy Better Life’, unveils S16 Series

-itel Mobile, the foremost customer-centric brand on Monday presented her new brand direction and slogan, Enjoy Better Life at a grand virtual launch event in Lagos.
+itel Mobile, the foremost customer-centric brand, has today presented her new brand direction and slogan, Enjoy Better Life at a grand virtual launch event in Lagos.

 The event also heralded the introduction of the S16 series, the brand’s latest selfie series and a batch of new products – itel TVs and smart accessories.